 - Keep your trash or recycling from blowing out of your bins.

 - Make sure your sprinklers aren’t watering the sidewalk or street.

-- Test your soil before applying fertilizer, it might not need feeding.
+- Test your soil before applying fertilizer, your landscaping might not need feeding.

 - Wash your car at a car wash instead of the driveway, car washes collect and recycle the contaminated water so it doesn’t flow into a storm drain.